Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 What is your response to her, Mr. President?

-Well, I've been watching Nancy's tape and said I think she's incompetent, actually.
+Well, I've been watching Nancy's tape and said, I think she's incompetent, actually.

-You know, if you look at what's going on with uh the Democrats and the party, it's getting smaller and smaller.
+You know, if you look at what's going on with the Democrats and the party, it's getting smaller and smaller.

-You know, in a certain way I hate to see it because I like a two-party system.
+You know, in a certain way, I hate to see it because I like a two-party system.

 And we're soon going to have a one-party system.

-I actually think a two-party system is healthy and good.
+I actually think a two-party system is healthy and good, but she's done a terrible job.

 So she's wrong.